1 Introduction

 1.3 What does it mean for the parents, the child and family?

 The immediate implication of autism diagnosis for the parents is that they need to rethink their ideas of parenting and their expectations of the child.
 Children on the spectrum may have various neurological and physiological differences that cause them to experience the world very differently from other people.
-Parents need to be willing to learn about their child and how autism impacts them.
-They need to be open to learning about various therapies and educational approaches in order to learn to manage themselves and the child.
+Parents need to be willing to learn about their child and how their autism works.
+They need to be open to learning about various therapies and educational approaches in order to learn to support themselves and the child.

 In the Indian context, where support from public institutions may be limited, a diagnosis of autism for the child may require the parents to radically rethink their lifestyle and goals.
-They may need to plan their lives such that one of the parents spends time with the child and coordinates with the doctors, therapists, school and other people who interact with the child.
+They may need to plan their lives such that one of the parents is available to support the child and coordinates with the doctors, therapists, school and other people who interact with the child.

 1.4 What is the way forward?

-Once there is a diagnosis, the next thing to do is to think of various ways to start working with the child.
-This usually takes the form of therapies - behavior therapies to start learning to understand and manage the general behavior of the child; speech and language therapy to start a channel of communication; occupational therapy or physical activities to help the child with physical regulation.
-The specific things that are done in each of the therapies depend on the specific challenges and needs of the child.
+Once there is a diagnosis, the next thing to do is to think of various ways to start supporting the child.
+This usually takes the form of therapies - behavior therapies to start learning to understand and respond to the general behavior of the child; speech and language therapy to help open a channel of communication; occupational therapy or physical activities to help the child with physical regulation.
+The specific things that are done in each of the therapies depend on the specific strengths and needs of the child.

 1.5 How does schooling and education work?

-Schooling and educational needs may vary according to the child’s capabilities, difficulties, needs and interests.
-Thus, it is important to first develop an Individualised Education Plan (IEP) for the child based on his/her strengths and difficulties.
-The IEP generally takes into account the strengths and difficulties of the child, as seen by different people working with the child - parents, therapists, teachers etc. - and outlines a plan to equip the child with required competencies.
+Schooling and educational needs may vary according to the child’s capabilities, needs and interests.
+Thus, it is important to first develop an Individualised Education Plan (IEP) for the child based on his/her strengths and needs.
+The IEP generally takes into account the strengths and needs of the child, as seen by different people supporting the child - parents, therapists, teachers etc. - and outlines a plan to equip the child with required competencies.

 Depending on the specific needs of the child, a child may go on to a mainstream school with accommodations or go to a special school.
 Some children may need additional help.
 Homeschooling may also be an option in some cases.